realworldocaml/book/book/imperative-programming/README.md

 Here's a function that takes as an argument an arbitrary single-argument function and returns a memoized version of that function.
-Here we'll use Core's `Hashtbl` module, rather than our toy `Dictionary`:
+Here we'll use Base's `Hashtbl` module, rather than our toy `Dictionary`:

 ```ocaml env=main